![]() |

 Domestic cats are adapted to human environments, but cheetahs:

-• May become unpredictable as they grow older
+May become unpredictable and territorial as they grow older.

 Historically, cheetahs were kept by royalty in Ancient Egypt for hunting purposes.
-However:
+However, it is vital to understand:

 Legal and Ethical Issues

-In many countries, keeping a cheetah as a pet is illegal because:
+In many countries, keeping a cheetah as a pet is strictly illegal because:

 Amazing Facts About Cheetahs

-• Daytime Hunters: They usually hunt during the day to avoid larger predators
+Daytime Hunters: They usually hunt during the day to avoid larger predators like lions.

 FAQ (Frequently Asked Questions)